All White Look for Ruth E. Carter Costume Designer Blog Post

 Image credit: Ruth E. Carter

-Ms. Carter has a long-standing relationship writer, producer, director, and actor Spike Lee; she outfitted the characters in the following Lee movies:
+Ms. Carter has a long-standing relationship with writer, producer, director, and actor Spike Lee; she outfitted the characters in the following Lee movies:

 Summer of Sam,1999